yvu4eZ/FakerGen/README.md

 ```

 ## Usage
-- Pass a locale IE ('en_CA')
+- Input a locale IE ('en_CA')
-- Pass the number of records to genrate to the fake_date()
+- Input the number of records to genrate to the fake_date()
-- Execute the python script from the command line
+- Execute the python script